UliSchirm/ReachConnectCE/README.md

 ### System requirements
 * ReachConnectCE.exe needs .NET Compact Framework 3.5 or newer to run.
 You need to install .NET Compact Framework 3.5 on FC-200 first.
 [Microsoft .NET Compact Framework 3.5](https://www.microsoft.com/en-us/download/details.aspx?id=65)
 * Your device needs an active Bluetooth radio.
+* Emlid Reach RS+ GNSS receiver (Although not tested, a Reach RS2 receiver will most probably be just fine as well).

 ### Installing and Setting Up ReachConnectCE
 * Copy all four files from folder “Program Files Windows CE” to any location on the field computer, for example “C:\Program Files\ReachConnectCE\”.